SimpleServices-Development/Carry-Fivem/README.md

 Edited version of: https://github.com/rubbertoe98/FiveM-Scripts/tree/master/CarryPeople

-Before anyone says that it is a stolen code, I have linked the creators page above and they have said in their read me, and I quote: "Feel free to make improvements".
+Before anyone says that it is a stolen code, I have linked the original creators page above and they have said in their read me, and I quote: "Feel free to make improvements".